 We head west to Galway and begin our adventures in the wilderness of Connemara.
 We explore County Donegal in the North West.
 We enjoy 2 nights in Belfast.
 We explore the north coast including the Giant's Causeway, and much more....

-We offer two choices of accommodation on our 5 day north tours.
+We offer two choices of accommodation on our 6 day all Ireland tour.
 This allows everyone the chance to join our world-famous fun tours of Ireland while staying in the Accommodation type that best meets their needs and budget.

 Backpacker: This is the best value level of accommodation, where you stay in hostels in shared dormitory style rooms, sharing with other tour members.
 Basic Breakfast is included.
 No single supplements!